Chen-Steve/compliment/readme.md

 # git-complimenter

 A delightful npm package designed to boost your spirits! `git-complimenter` compliments you every time you commit to a Git repository.
-Dive into a coding session accompanied by positivity and encouragement.

 ## Features